 Options may be granted under the 2021 Plan.
 Subject to the provisions of the 2021 Plan, the administrator will determine the terms and conditions of options, including when such options vest and become exercisable (and the administrator will have the discretion to accelerate the time at which such options will vest or become exercisable).
 The per share exercise price of any option generally must be at least 100% of the fair market value of a share on the date of grant, and the term of an incentive stock option may not be more than 10 years.
-However, with respect to any incentive stock option must not exceed 5 years, and the per share exercise price of such incentive stock option must be at least 110% of the fair market value of a share on the grant date.
+However, with respect to any incentive stock option granted to an individual who owns 10% of the voting power of all classes of our stock or any of its parent or subsidiary corporations, the term of such option must not exceed 5 years, and the per share exercise price of such incentive stock option must be at least 110% of the fair market value of a share on the grant date.
 After a participant's service terminates, he or she generally may exercise the vested portion of his or her option for the period of time stated in his or her option agreement.
 In no event may an option be exercised later than the expiration of its term, except in certain circumstances where the expiration occurs during a period where exercise is not permitted under applicable law, as described more fully in the 2021 Plan.
 Subject to the provisions of the 2021 Plan, the administrator will determine the other terms of options, including the acceptable forms of consideration for exercising an option.